Isara-Li/Face_Recognition/README.md

 - **Performance**: After extensive training and tuning, the model demonstrated high accuracy in detecting faces across various test cases, including different lighting conditions, angles, and face sizes.

+## Technologies Used

+- **Albumentations**: Used for image augmentation to improve the robustness of the model by applying various transformations to the training images.

+- **Labelme**: Employed for annotating images, allowing for the precise labeling of face regions in the dataset.

+- **OpenCV (cv2)**: Utilized for image processing tasks, such as reading and manipulating images before feeding them into the neural network.

+- **TensorFlow & Keras**: TensorFlow was used as the primary deep learning framework, with Keras serving as the high-level API.
+The `tensorflow.keras.applications` module was used to import the VGG16 architecture as the base network for transfer learning.

+- **VGG16**: A pre-trained VGG16 model from the Keras applications library was used as the base network.
+This model served as the foundation, with additional layers added to tailor it specifically for face detection tasks.

 ## Inspiration

 This project was inspired by a tutorial video by Nicholas Renotte, titled "Train a Face Detection Model from Scratch," which guided the foundational aspects of building and training a neural network for face detection.